 It is important that everyone over the age of 18 years has a Will.
-Having a Will allows a person to ensure that their assets are distributed as they would want after they die.
+Having a Will allows a person to set out how they would like their assets to be distributed after they die.

-If you die without a Will your assets will be divided according to a legal formula, which in many cases may prove unsatisfactory, and it may not be distributed as you would have desired.
+If you die without a Will your assets will be divided according to a legal formula, which in many cases may prove unsatisfactory and may not be as you would have desired.

 A Will is also the place where you can indicate to your family and friends your wishes on other important matters, such as who you want to be the guardians of your minor children.

 Preparing a Will is not a once-off event.
 It is sensible to review your Will regularly.

 Changes in both your personal and financial life may have unintended consequences for your Will.
 It may mean that the terms of your Will no longer reflect your wishes, and in some cases, it can even make your Will invalid.

 It could be that a Will made many years ago is still appropriate, just as it may be that a recently made Will is now out of date.

 Ideally you should review your Will annually, along with other annual events, such as lodging your tax returns.
 It is likely that your needs and circumstances will change many times during your life and with those changes it is prudent to review your Will.